wiseodd/wiseodd.github.io/_posts/2018-03-09-fisher-information.md

 **Claim:**
 The negative expected Hessian of log likelihood is equal to the Fisher Information Matrix \\( \text{F} \\).

-**Proof:**
-The Hessian of the log likelihood is given by the Jacobian of its gradient:
+_Proof._ &nbsp;&nbsp; The Hessian of the log likelihood is given by the Jacobian of its gradient:

 $$
 \begin{align}